General Tso's Tofu, ready in just 30 minutes! It's spicy-sweet, healthier than the classic Chinese takeout dish, and one of my favorite tofu recipes.

 Pro tips

-- Depending on your taste buds and the type or brand or vinegar you’re using, you may want to add less vinegar to the sauce.
+- Depending on your taste buds and the type or brand or vinegar you're using, you may want to add less vinegar to the sauce.
 Some readers love the recipe just like this, but others prefer the sauce with less vinegar.
-Add only 1 tbsp of vinegar at first and add more vinegar if needed.
+Add only 1 tablespoon of vinegar at first and add more vinegar if needed.

 - I never press my tofu because I prefer to save some time and also think it's not necessary, but it's up to you.
 I just drain the tofu and discard the liquid.